passionlim/intensive/Script_HW_5th_week_1st_day.md

 	Ann) Ok.
 I’m excited about it.

 ### Conclusion
-	Susan) I’m also excited to spend a time with you tomorrow.
+	Susan) I’m also excited to spend time with you tomorrow.
 Let’s catch up our things.